letterpad/letterpad/README.md

 # Letterpad
-Letterpad is a blog publishing platform.
+Letterpad is an end to end blog publishing engine.

 ## Screenshots